What is Isobutane? (i-Butane) Isobutane Refrigerant

 Boiling Point: Turning from Liquid to Gas

-Isobutane and butane have different boiling points — the temperature at which it goes from liquid to gas (vapour).
+Isobutane and butane have different boiling points, the temperature at which they go from liquid to gas (vapour).

 This means you have a problem if you try to use pure isobutane when the temperature drops below -11.75°C.

-So, you could find yourself with no gas for your heater and cooking appliances when it gets cold.
+No boiling, no vapourisation, equals no gas.
+So, when it gets cold, you could find yourself without gas for your heater and cooking appliances.

-However, propane and butane are less costly so isobutane is rarely used as heating fuel.
+However, propane and butane are less costly, so isobutane is rarely used in large amounts as heating fuel.

-In some areas, LPG suppliers provide just propane or a mixture of propane and butane to address this problem.
+In some areas, LPG suppliers provide just propane or a blend of propane and butane to address this problem.

 This can work well when there are temperatures both below and above freezing.